CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

      * Install the `Cyences App for Splunk`.
   2. Distributed Mode:
      * Install the `Cyences App for Splunk` on the search head.
-     * App do not require on the Indexer or on the forwarder.
+     * App does not require on the Indexer or the forwarder.

 INSTALLATION, DEPENDENCIES, DATA COLLECTION & CONFIGURATION
 ------------------------------------------------------------
-Visit https://cyences.com/cyences-app-for-splunk/ for complete configuration guide.
+Visit https://cyences.com/cyences-app-for-splunk/ for the complete configuration guide.

 UNINSTALL APP
 -------------
-To uninstall app, user can follow below steps:
+To uninstall the app, the users can follow the below steps:
 * SSH to the Splunk instance
 * Go to folder apps($SPLUNK_HOME/etc/apps).
 * Remove the `cyences_app_for_splunk` folder from apps directory